Jawakar/coins_dashboard/readme.md

 # CoinsDashboard: Near-Real-Time Cryptocurrency Analytics

-CryptoDashboard is a dynamic, user-friendly, and visually engaging dashboard that consolidates and displays real-time and historical performance data of 1000+ cryptocurrencies based on their rank.
+CoinsDashboard is a dynamic, user-friendly, and visually engaging dashboard that consolidates and displays real-time and historical performance data of 1000+ cryptocurrencies based on their rank.
 It is designed to enable users to make informed decisions and better understand the trends in the cryptocurrency market.

 ## Table of Contents